RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Bridge

-in very simple words without BS, the Bridge pattern is just that we want the classes to depend on interface not implementation, thats it, nothing more
+The Bridge pattern decouples an abstraction from its implementation so that the two can vary independently.
+In very simple words without BS, the Bridge pattern is just that we want the classes to depend on interfaces, not implementations—that's it, nothing more.
+It prevents a cartesian product of classes (e.g., no need for RedCircle, BlueCircle if color is bridged).

+Pros: Flexibility in changing implementations, avoids class explosion.
+Cons: Increases complexity.
+When to use: When abstractions and implementations need to evolve separately, like devices with remotes.
+Real-world analogy: A remote control (abstraction) working with different TVs (implementations).

-// v(image-15.png)
+The original content references an image: // v(image-15.png)

 # Composite

-treat individual objects and compositions of objects uniformly
+The Composite pattern composes objects into tree structures to represent part-whole hierarchies.
+It lets you treat individual objects and compositions of objects uniformly.

+This is useful for hierarchical structures like file systems or UI components.

+Pros: Simplifies client code, easy to add new components.
+Cons: Can make designs overly general.
+When to use: In trees or graphs, like menus or directories.
+Real-world analogy: A company org chart—treat employees and departments the same for operations like payroll.

 ## Example

-the folder and the leaf has the same interface, which facilated getting reports about a single file (that has size ) and many files (through the size of the folder which is actually addition of all sizes), we can also make compositions of composition
+The folder and the leaf have the same interface, which facilitates getting reports about a single file (that has size) and many files (through the size of the folder, which is actually the addition of all sizes).
+We can also make compositions of compositions.

-interfaces
+Interfaces

 ```ts
 // Component